Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: Principle of Super-efficiency

 Many natural systems with a large number of interacting components exhibit self-organisation, forming larger structures or coherent collective behaviours without external coordination.
 Locally interacting neurons collectively perform complex brain functions while processing diverse stimuli \cite{beggs_neuronal_2003, beggs_criticality_2008}.
 Active matter comprising self-catalytic colloidal particles produces polar collective motion~\cite{ramaswamy2010mechanics,crosato2019irreversibility}.
 Starlings form flocks that move in intricate patterns in response to environmental changes \cite{cavagna_scale-free_2010, bialek_statistical_2012}.
 These self-organising collective behaviours are often observed at critical regimes which seem to balance the fluidity (or adaptability) offered by amorphous, disordered groups (e.g., granular materials or liquids) and the stability (or persistence) provided by rigid, ordered structures (e.g., crystalline materials).

 The ubiquity of collective behaviours that tend to self-organise near or at critical regimes suggests that there is an underlying principle governing such behaviour across different systems.
 By abstracting from the specific details of each system, we may uncover not only why collective systems self-organise, but also why self-organisation often brings the collective close to the critical regime.
-A possible underlying principle would need to interpret these behaviours in terms of generic intrinsic utilities rather than via the typically observed critical phenomena, such as scale invariance and the divergence of correlation length.
+A possible underlying principle would need to interpret these behaviours in terms of generic intrinsic utilities.

-We argue that several previous studies of thermodynamic efficiency~\cite{crosato_critical_2018,crosato_thermodynamics_2018,harding_thermodynamic_2018,nigmatullin_thermodynamic_2021}, as well as the computational experiment presented in Section \ref{sec:example}, exemplify a general principle of \textit{super-efficiency}: the efficiency of interactions within self-organising collective systems is maximal at critical points in their dynamics.
+Motivated by these observations, we propose the \textit{principle of super-efficiency}: \begin{quote} \textit{Self-organising collective systems strive to maximise the thermodynamic efficiency of interactions by gaining maximal predictability of collective behaviour per unit of the expended work.
+This efficiency is maximised at the critical regime.} \end{quote}

+In general, the gained predictability enhances coordination within the system, facilitating efficient interactions.
+Systems with high or maximal thermodynamic efficiency tend to operate at or near the critical regime where long-range correlations and scale invariance bring collective benefits.
+Thus, thermodynamic efficiency may provide an intrinsic utility to the system by balancing energy costs with group coherence.
+This would explain the ubiquity of collective animal behaviours, such as swarming, herding, flocking, which self-organise to criticality.

-The principle of super-efficiency suggests that self-organising collective systems strive to maximise the thermodynamic efficiency of interactions, that is, the ratio between the reduction in configuration entropy and the incurred generalised work (equation (\ref{eq:def_eta2})).
-Given a protocol adjusting the interactions among the constituent components of the system, maximisation of the thermodynamic efficiency occurs through tuning the corresponding control parameter\footnote{Note that we use a partial derivative to emphasise that this principle is applicable for settings with multiple control parameters.}:
+Formally we express the principle of super-efficiency via maximisation of the ratio between the reduction in configuration entropy and the incurred generalised work (equation (\ref{eq:def_eta2})).
+Given a protocol adjusting the interactions among the constituent components of the system, maximisation of the thermodynamic efficiency occurs through tuning the corresponding control parameter $\theta$\footnote{Note that we use a partial derivative to emphasise that this principle is applicable for settings with multiple control parameters.}:

+The expression above quantifies the abstract notion of super-efficiency: a collective system maximises the ratio of predictability gain to the additional work required to tune the interactions among its components.
+In the following subsection, we justify this conjecture by taking evolutionary, cognitive, and social perspectives.